 3. Can I back out of buying a house?

-However, there are certain scenarios where breaking a purchase agreement is understandable.
+There are certain scenarios where breaking a purchase agreement is unavoidable.
 If you lose your job, can’t sell your current home, or can’t get approved for a mortgage, it’s best to wait until you reach financial stability before buying.

 4. Are real estate prices negotiable?